 Activities for Children

-This year children and all students are admitted free on Friday and Saturday.
+This year children (kindergarden – grade 12) are admitted free on Friday.
 There are always plenty of activities organized for children.
 After all, we have to encourage our youth to participate in the festivities while they are still young.
 There are games and contests of all kinds.
 As well, on site, there is a sandbox, with plenty of toys, in which children can play.
 They are also able to create arts and crafts while their parents partake in the concerts.
 There will be relay games with famous CJSE announcer, JR.

 Each year, many craftsmen and craftswomen from the Évangéline region and the surrounding areas have their creations evaluated during the Exposition agricole et le Festival acadien.
 The evaluations complete, the handiwork remains on site through the weekend to allow visitors to admire its quality.
 Visitors also have the opportunity to admire beautiful blankets, pretty sweaters, rugs, oil paintings, pottery, ceramic objects and many other objects.
 Children are also encouraged to express their artistic talents as a result of a special category for children under 16.
 A craft sale is held on Sunday afternoon in the craft building, giving visitors the chance to buy the crafts they have admired throughout the weekend.